sw3866/p8105_hw5_sw3866/Homework5.md

+The sample average of $\mu$ across tests for which the null is rejected is approximately equal to the true value of $\mu$ when $\mu$ increases.The reason why this is the case is the following:

+When true population mean ($\mu=0$),the overall average estimate μ̂ and the rejected group average μ̂ estimate are expected to be zero.

+When true population mean ($\mu$) started to increase from 0, the group that fails to reject the null hypothesis tends to have a estimate μ̂ closer to zero.
+Since the true population mean is higher than zero, the estimation μ̂ is a little bit higher than the true population mean as well.

-The sample average of $\mu$ across tests for which the null is rejected is approximately equal to the true value of $\mu$ when $\mu$ increases.The reason why this is the case is the following: When true population mean ($\mu=0$),both the overall average estimate $hat{\mu}$ and the rejected group’s are expected to center around zero. when true population mean ($\mu$) increases, the actual mean of the population is farther away from the null hypothesis value,so the likelihood of rejecting the null hypothesis will increases.
-That means the average estimate of μ̂ only in samples for which the null was rejected will move closer to the true population mean.
+When true population mean ($\mu$) continues increases and get closer to 6, the actual mean of the population is farther away from the null hypothesis value, so the likelihood of rejecting the null hypothesis will increases.
+That means the average estimate of only in samples for which the null was rejected will move closer to the true population mean.